 G89.1 – Acute Pain, Not Elsewhere Classified

 Useful for acute pain conditions when the origin is known but doesn’t fit other coding options.
+This rib pain dx code works well for acute presentations.

 ZanexMed Tip: Why Accurate Coding Matters